bimmercodes/bits-downloader/README.md

 - 📝 **Comprehensive Logging** - Detailed logs for all operations
 - 🌈 **Responsive Design** - Terminal UI adapts to any screen size
 - ⚡ **Fast & Efficient** - Powered by transmission-daemon
+- 🏗️ **Clean Architecture** - Built with SOLID and DRY principles
+- 🔧 **Easy Configuration** - Customizable download directories and settings

 ---